LuckyJimJD/ProfessionalResponsibility/assets/outlines/Fees.md

     - Expenses off the top: $100k-$10k=$90k.
 Fee = 30% of $90k, or $30k
     - Expenses after fee: Fee = 30% of $100k, or $33k; client pays expenses out of remainder

-*Example*

-- Telex v.
+#### Telex v.
 Brobeck

 - Fee agreement provided for $1 million fee in case of “wash” settlement
 - Client challenged fee as excessive
 - 9th Circuit upheld fee, under deferential California standard
   - Risk of bankruptcy to client
   - Fee was contingent
   - Fee was negotiated by client’s in-house counsel
   - Lead attorney was highly experienced and prominent in field

 Where client fires lawyer before contingency occurs, lawyer may have based on work completed (e.g. quantum meruit)